 Corporal punishment will be administered as soon as possible after an offense and will not be administered in anger.
 The principal or a designee may choose not to use corporal punishment even if the parent has requested its use.
 Any use of corporal punishment will be documented on a district form.
 The principal or a designee will inform the parent when corporal punishment is used.
-Paddles used for administering corporal punishment will not be generally displayed and will be under the control of the principal or designee.
-Corporal punishment will be limited to spanking or paddling and will consist of an appropriate number of strikes based upon the size, age, and the physical, mental, and emotional condition of the student.
+Paddles used for administering corporal punishment will be limited to spanking or paddling and will consist of an appropriate number of strikes based upon the size, age, and the physical, mental, and emotional condition of the student.
 Before corporal punishment is used, the district may give the student a choice between other disciplinary measures and corporal punishment.